Starting an Ohio LLC

 Nope!
 Ohio doesn’t require LLCs to file annual reports.

 No. Our LLC formation always includes registered agent service.
-This allows us to increase your privacy through use of our business address and to offer filing and other business services to support your LLC.
+This allows us to increase your privacy through the use of our business address and to offer filing and other business services to support your Ohio LLC.

 Why do you charge less than other business formation services?